microchip-pic-avr-examples/avr64ea48-lp-voltage-current-meas-mcc/analog_voltage_sensing_mcc/README.md

 ![V_RTD Equation](../images/V_RTD_equation.png)

-The ADC digital result x, when the ADC is used in Differential mode, is determined by the following equation (from the datasheet):
+The ADC digital result x, when the ADC is used in Differential mode, is determined by the following equation (from the data sheet):

 <!--
 $$